ml-wolf/66daysofdata/README.md

 Day 12: Tonight I did a section on Xpath-functions and advanced commands.

 Day 13: Today our washing machine broke so after Uni I learned a lot about dismantling motor units and changing carbon brushes in theory and praxis.

+Day 14: I wrapped up the XPATH chapter and by finishing the last Chapter "best practices" I completed the Course on scraping.
+With my knowledge from the two courses I should be able to scrape whisky reviews and build a recommendation system based on NLP soon.